 So get rid of as many lambs as possible before Christmas so there’s less work and worry for the family going away on holiday.
 Also, get rid of the small ‘rats and mice’ and take the loss rather than trying to put weight on them, which will add to the cost.
 There’s always somebody who will buy them thinking they are a bargain.

 Ewes get daggy with all the fresh feed and will need to be cleaned up before shearing, unless you can do a deal with the shearer to dag while shearing.
-This is a bad practice for many reasons as the dags dirty to clean wool, and the shearing profession considers dags to be a health and safety issue.
+This is a bad practice for many reasons as the dags dirty clean wool, and the shearing profession considers dags to be a health and safety issue – which they certainly are.

-The best market these days is for wool of 100mm long as modern machinery cannot handle longer staples so you’ll get little or nothing for it.
+Crossbred wool from breeds like Romney, Coopworth and Perendale is currently making disaster prices, which will not pay for shearing.
+But to get any price for it at all, it has to be a maximum of100mm long as modern machinery cannot handle longer staples.
 So with short-wooled breeds like the English Down breeds, once-a-year shearing is best.
 But with strong-wooled breeds you need to shear twice, once in winter and once before the rams go out in March (in the North Island) – again aiming for that 100mm staple length.

 It’s only the clean ‘body wool’ that’s worth anything, so keep it separate from all other bits and pieces, dags and especially raddle marked wool.
 Talk to your shearer about how to do this - and let him/her take it as part of their charge.